IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 newsletter: true
 title: January 2020 Newsletter
 date: 2020-01-06T00:00:00-08:00
-description: Hello to a new decade, a new year, and a very warm welcome back to school!
+description: Hello to a new decade, a new year, and so many ways to help make it the best year yet for our students and school!
 image: "/uploads/2020 -1.jpg"
 draft: true